XaviMV/binary-wave-file-decodifier/README.md

 # show_graf(file_name)

-When given a file name (.wav) it will show a graf with matplotlib of the value of every sample.
+When given a file name (.wav) it will show a graf with matplotlib of the value of every sample in the wav file.

 # get_duration_vector(file_name, threshold)